-A long weekend of hard work and determined effort led to significant progress on the Airbnb project.
-It’s amazing what a combination of good planning, experience, and competent help can yield when setting up a condo for Airbnb purposes.
+A long weekend of hard work and determined effort led to significant progress on the Airbnb experiment.
+It’s amazing what a combination of good planning, experience, and competent help can yield when setting up a condo for vacation rental purposes.

 The flooring in the bedrooms, hallway, living and dining areas have been replaced.
 The kitchen now sports a new faucet, cabinet handles, and most importantly, is DEEP CLEANED.

 Hell’s Kitchen: Airbnb-Style

 God bless my mom.
 She was willing to clean behind the range and fridge, where years of crud, dust, and spills had built up over the course of 12 years.
 This condo unit was built in 2005.
 I don’t believe these appliances had ever been moved for cleaning.
 I’m now wishing I’d taken pictures of the disaster “back there”, but my photo-journalistic tendencies escaped me.
 Instead I’ll resort to a simple comment, like, “Gross!”